 The head is a modified wedge that is longer than it is wide, with large, almond-shaped eyes.
 The ears continue the modified wedge shape and are medium to large in size.
 The nose is long and straight.

 Temperament of the LaPerm cat:

 The LaPerm is a gentle, sweet-natured cat, loving, loyal and affectionate.

 They are an extremely intelligent and active breed of cat but are also happy to be a lap cat when given the opportunity.
 It is said that they are dog-like in nature and like to be close to their human companions at all times.

-They get along with people, including children and other pets.
-They make an exceptional family pet.
+They get along with people, including children and other pets and make an exceptional family pet.